02 Jun Looking to start a career in health and safety? Here are our top 5 tips!

 You will no doubt have heard “It’s not what you know, it’s who you know” and this is true.
 Networking within your industry is a great way to meet like-minded professionals and to connect with people who can introduce you to potential employers.
 These connections increase your chance of landing an interview or other job opportunities.
 This is why it’s important to proactively network at educational events, social gatherings or online forums on platforms like LinkedIn and Facebook.

-Connecting with recruiters who specialise in health and safety recruitment (like HOK Talent Solutions) is also another great way to increase your chances of landing your first OHS role.
-Recruiters will help you with your job search and tap into the hidden job market, with roles that are not advertised on SEEK or LinkedIn.
+Connecting with recruiters who specialise in health and safety recruitment at the entry level is also another great way to increase your chances of landing your first OHS role.
+Recruiters will help you with your job search and tap into the hidden job market, with roles that are not always advertised on SEEK or LinkedIn.
+There’s not costs involved to you – recruiters are paid by the companies who hire you.

 So, no matter who you are connecting with, use the opportunity to learn and to demonstrate your enthusiasm, motivation and commitment to health and safety.
 You will be surprised by the opportunities that present themselves.